SAP/luigi/docs/migration-to-v1.md

 ### Fundamental Library Styles

-During switching from SAP Fundamentals to Fundamental Library Styles there were changes in the HTML structure.
+Following an upgrade from SAP Fundamentals to Fundamental Library Styles, there were changes in the HTML structure.
 Some classes were renamed or removed completely.
-The full list of Fundamental Library Styles changes you can see [here](https://github.com/SAP/fundamental-styles/wiki/Breaking-Changes).
+You can find the full list of Fundamental Library Styles changes [here](https://github.com/SAP/fundamental-styles/wiki/Breaking-Changes).

 On Luigi side we renamed `lui-tendant-menu__control` class into `lui-ctx-switch-menu`.